-To support efforts to strengthen ecosystems and biodiversity In our Small Molecules division, organic solvents play an important beyond our value chain, we made a significant donation to the role in the manufacturing process.
-We continue to improve Living Lakes initiative of the Global Nature Fund, a specialist the efficient use, reuse and recycling of solvents.
-This reduces organization which develops and maintains global nature our environmental footprint by minimizing the consumption of conservation and education programs.
-The Living Lakes fresh solvents and the amount of waste that is generated and Biodiversity and Climate Project is an ambitious global effort treated.
-We also worked with some of our major customers to catalyze the conservation of lakes and wetlands for the to establish this practice, which benefits our company, our benefit of both biodiversity and communities. customers and the environment.
-We aim to show our partners that using recycled solvents is feasible from a technical and quality perspective and explain how it is key to achieve our Innovating for Sustainability common decarbonization plans.
-In parallel, these projects reduce production downtime through de-bottlenecking and We are committed to creating value for society by delivering simplified logistics.
-In 2023, a new project was started to install innovative, science-based solutions for our customers in the a pervaporation unit to increase solvent recovery capabilities healthcare industry and their patients.
-For an overview of in Visp.
-The solvent recycling projects implemented in Small our most important innovation activities, please refer to the Molecules processes in Switzerland and China avoided more innovation highlights, which are part of the divisional updates than 2,000 tons of wastewater being incinerated by treating in our 2023 Annual Report. it with other technologies, saving more than 400 tons of fuelrelated CO2-eq.
-In addition, we currently recycle over 10,000 Business-to-business contract manufacturing forms a large tons of solvents, reducing incineration and consumption of fresh solvents, avoiding approximately more than 40,000 tons of CO2-eq per year.
+To support efforts to strengthen ecosystems and biodiversity beyond our value chain, we made a significant donation to the Living Lakes initiative of the Global Nature Fund, a specialist organization which develops and maintains global nature conservation and education programs.
+The Living Lakes Biodiversity and Climate Project is an ambitious global effort to catalyze the conservation of lakes and wetlands for the benefit of both biodiversity and communities.

+Innovating for Sustainability

+We are committed to creating value for society by delivering innovative, science-based solutions for our customers in the healthcare industry and their patients.
+For an overview of our most important innovation activities, please refer to the innovation highlights, which are part of the divisional updates in our 2023 Annual Report.

-proportion of our business.
+Business-to-business contract manufacturing forms a large proportion of our business.
 In this context, staying up to date with production technology and streamlining manufacturing processes is important in improving efficiency.

-In our Biologics facilities, automated cleaning in place (CIP) is In line with our commitment to SDG 9 (Industry, Innovation used to clean equipment and transfer lines.
-The project team and Infrastructure), we have updated our Sustainable Design has now developed a new concept which makes the cleaning Standard.
-This standard highlights the best solutions for reducing process faster and less waste and water intensive.
-The new energy consumption, GHG emissions, water consumption, waste concept, using an "inline dilution" for the CIP agents brings a production and total cost of ownership (CAPEX plus OPEX) for reduction in cycle time estimated to be around 11,500 hours the useful life of an asset for the most common utilities.
-It also per year, compared to the standard CIP station.
-Savings from includes new guidance for onsite renewable electricity generation, water for injection (WFI) and waste reduction are estimated to selection of refrigerant and asset lifecycle management.
-If it is be more than 30%. not possible for a project to comply, a robust explanation and alternative solution must be given.
+In line with our commitment to SDG 9 (Industry, Innovation and Infrastructure), we have updated our Sustainable Design Standard.
+This standard highlights the best solutions for reducing energy consumption, GHG emissions, water consumption, waste production and total cost of ownership (CAPEX plus OPEX) for the useful life of an asset for the most common utilities.
+It also includes new guidance for onsite renewable electricity generation, selection of refrigerant and asset lifecycle management.
+If it is not possible for a project to comply, a robust explanation and alternative solution must be given.